Castor Oil For Babies: Safety, Benefits, And Side Effects

 Image: Shutterstock

-Many traditional hair care practices involve topical use of castor oil for babies, as the oil contains anti-fungal and antimicrobial properties that can help prevent bacterial or fungal infections of the scalp (4).
-It is also believed that castor oil stimulates circulation and thus promotes hair growth, as it contains vitamin E, nine essential fatty acids, and oleiciXNaturally occurring fatty acid in animals, vegetable oils, and fats. acids besides minerals and enzymes.
+Many traditional hair care practices involve topical use of castor oil for babies, as the oil contains anti-fungal and antimicrobial properties that can help prevent scalp-related bacterial or fungal infections in babies (4).
+It is also believed that castor oil stimulates circulation and thus promotes hair growth, as it contains vitamin E, nine essential fatty acids, and oleiciNaturally occurring fatty acid in animals, vegetable oils, and fats. acids besides minerals and enzymes.

 However, the effectiveness of the oil in aiding hair growth in babies is not backed by clinical research.
 Therefore, it is not a guaranteed way to make your baby’s hair grow thicker or faster.